Sitharaman to launch National Monetisation Pipeline on Aug 23 | Headlines

 - India

-Finance Minister Nirmala Sitharaman on Monday will launch the National Monetisation pipeline (NMP), which will list out the government's infrastructure assets to be sold over the next four years, according to the finance ministry.
+Finance Minister Nirmala Sitharaman on Monday will launch the National Monetisation pipeline (NMP), which will list out the government's infrastructure assets to be sold over the next four years, an official statement said.

 ''The NMP comprises a four-year pipeline of the central government's brownfield infrastructure assets.
-Besides providing visibility to investors, NMP will also serve as a medium-term roadmap for the asset monetization initiative of the government,'' the finance ministry said in a statement on Sunday.
+Besides providing visibility to investors, NMP will also serve as a medium-term roadmap for the asset monetization initiative of the government,'' the Niti Aayog said in a statement on Sunday.

 Department of Investment and Public Asset Management (DIPAM) Secretary Tuhin Kanta Pandey had earlier this month said that the government is finalizing Rs 6 lakh crore worth infrastructure assets, including national highways and power grid pipelines, which would be monetized.